intel/trustauthority-client-for-go/README.md

 # Intel® Trust Authority Client
 This is the beta version of Client for integrating with Intel Trust Authority V1 API.

-## Installation
+## Download

-Install the latest version of the library with the following commands:
+Download the latest version of the library with the following commands:

 ```sh
 go get github.com/intel/trustauthority-client/go-connector